Current and announced projects

 Location/facility State electorate Scope of works

-Shute Harbour, new boat launching facility Whitsunday Construct 4 lane boat ramp, breakwater, floating walkway and carpark
+Shute Harbour Whitsunday New boat launching facility.
+Construct 4 lane boat ramp, breakwater, floating walkway and carpark

 Bowen Boat Harbour Whitsunday Support growth and improve marine and fishing access by delivering Bowen Boat Harbour Master Plan.